nirvdrum/nirvdrum.com/_posts/2022-04-11-truffle-language-embedding.md

 While it's nearly impossible to eliminate system effects (e.g., cache line pollution), each benchmark was run three times in order to help minimize such effects.
 Additionally, to help avoid differences related to benchmark execution order, benchmark results were collected using the `--benchmark_enable_random_interleaving=true` option from the Google Benchmark library.

-For each benchmark, I present two values: 1) the best of three execution times; and 2) the coefficient of variation for the three executions.
+For each benchmark, I present two values: 1) the mean of three execution times; and 2) the standard deviation for the three executions.
+Deciding which value to present is an on-going debate in the world of computer science.
-The minimum value represents the ideal case where system effects have not adversely impacted performance.
+One theory holds that the minimum value represents the ideal case where system effects have not adversely impacted performance and so that should be used.
-The coefficient of variation is simply presented to get an idea of how noisy the benchmark measurements were.
+Another is that you can never run with ideal state, so average values like the mean and median represent more realistic cases.
+In this situation, I picked the mean mostly because I also want to present error data and the standard deviation is a simple value to use.
+Even that should be taken with a grain of salt, however, because there's no guarantee the performance follows a normal distribution.
-If you'd like to see all of the raw measurements, along with the median, mean, and standard deviation, you can [download the results](https://gist.github.com/nirvdrum/73317cee72d14610dbfbb6b311ea8e31).
+If you'd like to see all of the raw measurements, along with the median, mean, standard deviation, and coefficient of variation, you can [download the results](https://gist.github.com/nirvdrum/73317cee72d14610dbfbb6b311ea8e31).

-Much like the examples used to demonstrate the various ways to embed Truffle languaages, the benchmarks all compute the Haversine distance.
+Much like the examples used to demonstrate the various ways to embed Truffle languages, the benchmarks all compute the Haversine distance.
 There is a Haversine implementation in C++ intended to be something of a control value.
 Likewise, there's an Haversine implementation in Java to establish the baseline for methods compiled by Native Image.
 From there, all of the other benchmarks call into a Truffle language to calculate the Haversine distance.